 Vicious pranksters have been known to tease, injure, steal, and even kill pets on Halloween night.
 Inexcusable?
 Yes!
 But preventable nonetheless.
 Black cats are especially at risk from pranks or other cruelty-related incidents.
 In fact, many shelters do not adopt out black cats during the month of October as a safety precaution.
 Make sure your black cats are safely housed indoors around Halloween.

 3. Keep pets confined and away from the door.

-Not only will your door be constantly opening and closing on Halloween, but strangers will be dressed in unusual costumes and yelling loudly for their candy.
-This, of course, is scary for our furry friends.
-Dogs are especially territorial and may become anxious and growl at innocent trick-or-treaters.
-Putting your dog or cat in a secure room away from the front door will also prevent them from darting outside into the night … a night when no one wants to be searching for a lost loved one.
+Indoors is certainly better than outdoors on Halloween, but your door will be constantly opening and closing, and strangers will be on your doorstep dressed in unusual costumes.
+This, of course, can be scary for our furry friends, which can result in escape attempts or unexpected aggression.
+Putting your dog or cat in a secure crate or room away from the front door will reduce stress and prevent them from darting outside into the night…a night when no one wants to be searching for a lost loved one.

 5. Keep Halloween plants such as pumpkins and corn out of reach.

 While small amounts of corn and pumpkin can be fed safely to many pets, ingesting uncooked, potentially moldy Halloween pumpkins or corn displays can cause big problems.
 Gastrointestinal upset is a possibility whenever pets eat something they aren’t used to, and intestinal blockage can occur if large pieces are swallowed.
 Coates adds that “some types of mold produce mycotoxins that can cause neurologic problems in dogs and cats.”
 So, keep the pumpkins and corn stalks away from your pets.
 And speaking of pumpkins…